getoutreach/extensibility-sdk/docs/outreach-api.md

 Once a user consent to that and authorize Outreach API access, [initial authentication flow](#oauth-sequence-diagram) will start.

-A request to the authorisation endpoint defined in one of [redirectUris](manifest.md#redirecturis) will be made with a **"code"** query parameter value sent from Outreach authentication server.
+A request to the authorization endpoint defined in one of [redirectUris](manifest.md#redirecturis) will be made with a **"code"** query parameter value sent from Outreach authentication server.
 This code is a short-lived authorization token used with [Outreach client](manifest.md#client), and Outreach OAuth app secret so a proper Outreach API access token and refresh tokens could be obtained.